Calexico (92232) Consumer Disputes Report — Case ID #6353688

 Are arbitration decisions final in California?

-In most cases, arbitration awards are binding with limited grounds for appeal, such as arbitrator bias or exceeding authority, per California Civil Code Section 1281.6.
+In most cases, arbitration awards are binding with limited grounds for appeal, including local businesses, per California Civil Code Section 1281.6.
 Carefully preparing your case can help ensure your rights are protected throughout.

 Why Consumer Disputes Hit Calexico Residents Hard